Starry-49/Starry-49/README.md

 ## About

 Good Day.
-I am **Starry**, a Bioinformatics undergraduate at Soochow University, Suzhou Medical College, expected 2027.
+I am **Starry**, a Bioinformatics undergraduate at Soochow University, expected 2027.

 My work sits at the intersection of three threads:

-- **Bioinformatics research:** single-cell analysis, transcriptomics, microbial genomics, and clinical genomics workflows.
+- **Bioinformatics research:** Single-cell analysis, transcriptomics algorithms, microbial genomics, and clinical genomics workflows.
-- **Source-grounded AI systems:** agents that keep generation tied to registered sources, retrieval evidence, and validation reports.
+- **Source-grounded AI systems:** Agents that keep generation tied to registered sources, retrieval evidence, and validation reports.
-- **Decision analytics:** data products that separate real signal from exposure, timing, and subsidy effects.
+- **Decision analytics:** Data products that separate real signal from exposure, timing, and subsidy effects.

-I care about systems that are traceable, testable, and useful after the demo ends.

 ## Research And Analysis